VincentTam/vincenttam.github.io/source/_posts/2014-06-30-basic-use-of-aptitude.markdown

 The command `sudo aptitude` brings user into an interactive program.

-{% imgpopup /images/posts/Aptitude/AptitudeBig.png 70% Aptitude (Big version) %}
+{% img fancybox /images/posts/Aptitude/AptitudeBig.png 'Aptitude (Big version)' 'fig1' %}

 However, the screenshot is *too wide*.
 How can one make it smaller so that it's easier to view the image?